Winding path through vibrant green lawn for how to keep lawn green in winter

 Weed, weed, weed

 Winter is a great time to remove any weeds that have taken root over spring and summer.
 And in fact, many thrive in the chilly weather.
 But it’s important to manage your weeds as they don’t go dormant in the winter.
 And they will take much needed nutrients away from your lawn.
+Physically remove any weeds you see, then apply a multipurpose herbicide and fertiliser like Lawn Solutions Oxafert to control the further spread of weeds and give your lawn a boost.

 beautiful-turf-garden